 As one of the pioneering institutions that opened up higher education for women, the College’s archive contains the papers of many of the country’s most influential women of the last 140 years.
 It is a major international research centre, and is a very handy local asset for students contemplating third-year dissertations!

 The Cambridge History Faculty is one of the best in the world and Girton undergraduates participate fully in it.
 Students can study the whole range of papers offered in the Cambridge History course: everything from Anglo-Saxon invasions to twentieth-century civil rights movements.
 Our students achieve excellent results: in 2011 three of the Girton final-year students in History got first-class degrees (the top classification), and one of those got a ‘starred First’ – the highest distinction possible!
-In 2012 more than a quarter of the finalists got Firsts.
-In 2015 nearly half of our finalists were awarded a First, including one starred First.
+In 2019 five of our twelve final-year students graduated with a First, and in 2020 half of our students did so.
 Small group supervisions and close attention to individual written work remain at the centre of the learning experience here.

 For researching their essays, students have easy access to the History Faculty and Cambridge University libraries, and the College has its own excellent library with extensive holdings in history, which we are constantly updating.

 Girton welcomes graduate students studying for doctoral or Masters’ degrees in any field of history.
 Recent graduates have completed PhDs in the history of twentieth century intelligence communities, and the history of disability in nineteenth-century America.

 Research and postgraduate students are admitted to the University by the Board of Graduate Studies.
 You must therefore apply centrally and not to the College, however you must be admitted to a College to be able to study at the University.
 To ensure that this is Girton you need to indicate this on your application form.